-The OGC reviews, drafts, negotiates and enforces legal documents such as contracts, conveyances, construction contracts, internal policies and procedures, licenses, articles and bylaws, and other miscellaneous contracts.
-The OGC has also developed certain form agreements for use by University personnel.
+The Office of General Counsel reviews, drafts, negotiates and enforces legal documents such as contracts, conveyances, construction contracts, internal policies and procedures, licenses, articles and bylaws, and other miscellaneous contracts.
+The office has also developed certain form agreements for use by University personnel.

 Student and Staff Matters

-The OGC manages all litigation in which the University is a party.
+The Office of the General Counsel manages all litigation in which the University is a party.
 In addition, the University manages all malpractice litigation.
 The OGC does not provide personal legal services for Saint Louis University employees or students.

 The Family Education Rights and Privacy Act relates to the confidentiality of students records.
 Information about students or former students will not be released without the consent of the student other than in the exceptions stated in the Act.
 FERPA affords students certain rights with respect to their education records.